MeghdadMirabi/bidding-tracker/README.md

 This design ensures **safe concurrent reads and writes**, separates concerns between layers, and allows **highly concurrent HTTP access**.

 ---
+## Unit Tests

+The project includes comprehensive unit tests for the repository, service, and handler layers, ensuring correctness, concurrency safety, and proper error handling.

+### Repository Layer Tests

+The repository layer (`MemoryRepo`) tests cover:

+- **Recording Bids**: Ensures valid bids are recorded, handles edge cases such as zero, negative, extremely large amounts, and future/past timestamps.
+- **Getting Bids by Item**: Verifies retrieval of all bids for a given item, including items with no bids, non-existing items, and large datasets.
+- **Getting Winning Bid**: Determines the highest bid for an item, including tie scenarios, extreme values, and concurrent access.
+- **Getting Items by User**: Retrieves all items a user has placed bids on, handling duplicates, large bid volumes, and concurrent access.

+The repository tests use **table-driven testing**, **parallel subtests**, and **concurrency tests** with `sync.WaitGroup` to simulate multiple users bidding concurrently.

+### Service Layer Tests

+The BiddingService tests cover:

+- **PlaceBid**: Validates bid placement logic, checking minimum/maximum amounts, empty fields, low bids, and repository errors.
+- **GetBidsForItem**: Retrieves all bids for an item, including handling no bids, repository errors, and invalid requests.
+- **GetWinningBid**: Confirms correct winning bid is returned, handling errors and edge cases.
+- **GetItemsByUser**: Ensures correct items are retrieved for a user, including no items and repository errors.

+The service tests use **gomock** for mocking the repository and **table-driven test cases** for all scenarios.

+---

 ### Integration Tests